microsoft/healthfutures-evagg/README.md

 ### Running the pipeline - standalone example

 Now that your software pre-requisites are configured correctly, run the following command to execute the pipeline using a sample configuration.
-Note when using this configuration, EvAgg will not try to leverage external dependencies (e.g., AOAI Service Resource, NCBI's E-utilities, Mutalyzer, etc).
+Note when using this configuration, the Evidence Aggregator will not try to leverage external dependencies (e.g., AOAI Service Resource, NCBI's E-utilities, Mutalyzer, etc).
 Correspondingly, the outputs of the pipeline for this example are not particularly interesting.
 However, this does permit you to validate whether your software pre-requisites are correctly installed and configured.

 Run the pipeline using the following command: